GoogleCloudPlatform/pubsec-declarative-toolkit/solutions/logging/core-env/securitycontrols.md

 ## AU-2 AUDITABLE EVENTS

 AU-2 – Event families being audited are set here.
-Added this control to folder-sink.yaml, gke-kcc-sink.yaml, org-sink.yaml immediately preceeding the filter including/exluding various log types
+Added this control to folder-sink.yaml, gke-kcc-sink.yaml, org-sink.yaml immediately preceding the filter including/excluding various log types

 Ops Note: This is an org control so the AU-2 tagging in the code is there to support the